India women's national cricket team: History

 The British brought cricket to India in the early 1700s, with the first cricket match played in 1721.
-It was played and adopted by Kolis of Gujarat because they were sea pirates and outlaws who always looted the British ships, so the East India Company tried to manage the Kolis in cricket and been successful.
+It was played and adopted by Kolis of Gujarat because they were sea pirates and outlaws who always looted the British ships, so the East India Company tried to manage the Kolis in cricket.
 The first Indian cricket club was established by the Parsi community in Bombay, in 1848; the club played their first match against the Europeans in 1877.
 In 1911, an Indian men's cricket team was formed and toured England, where they played English county teams.
 The India men's team made their Test debut against England in 1932.
 The first women's Test was played between England and Australia in 1934.

 Women's cricket arrived in India much later; the Women's Cricket Association of India (WCAI) was formed in 1973.
 The Indian women's team played their first Test match in 1976, against the West Indies.
 India recorded its first-ever Test win in November 1976 against West Indies under Shantha Rangaswamy's captaincy at the Moin-ul-Haq Stadium in Patna.